rimianxing/CV-PCL-Viewer/README.md

 - PCL 1.12.1
 - VTK 9.1.0

 You can refer to this article for the installation of the environment: [Installation tutorial](doc/install.md).
+After installation, git clone this repository and then open **MainWindow.pro** with Qt Creator to run this software.

 ### 3. Interface display
 The **Show toolbox** button on the top toolbar is used to redisplay the **Toolbox** and **Adjust** side toolbars.
 The **Switch language** button is used to switch between Chinese and English.
 Clicking the **About** button will display some information about this software.